Dynflow/dynflow/doc/pages/source/documentation/index.md

 to additional pool of workers dedicated for it.
 This way, they can be processed more independently from the default queue.

-To us the queue, one needs to register additional queues when defining the executor world:
+To use the queue, one needs to register additional queues when defining the executor world:

 ```ruby